-Since these concept designs are intended to leverage the core elements from Wing’s operational system, the company can focus the new design work on a shorter list of new and unique tasks, knowing that the brain of the system remains the same.
+Since these concept designs are intended to leverage the core elements of Wing’s operational system, the company can focus the new design work on a shorter list of new and unique tasks, knowing that the brain of the system remains the same.
 Wing can have tiny planes for pharmaceutical delivery, big planes for shipping fulfillment, long-range aircraft for logistic flights, and dedicated hovering platforms for delivery in cities.

 Aligned by a core set of capabilities – efficient flight, precision delivery, optimized airframes, and autonomous navigation – each of these designs is suited to a different use.
 These aircrafts represent a more efficient approach to multimodal delivery that is safer and more sustainable too.

 In August 2021, Wing reached a 100,000 deliveries milestone, thanks to the popularity it found in Australia’s suburbs.
 Now, the company is bound to deliver many more payloads with its new variety of drones tackling a wide range of cargo.